fDirham/TBPxTSE-Database-Demo/README.md

 4. How to listen for changes in a collection and return the results
 5. How to delete and update a document
 6. How to sort the results of listening to changes in a collection

-## Getting started
-Simply open index.html on a web browser.

 ## Note schema